Skip to content

 Environmental, recycling, and green grants

-There are a ton of different grants out there that reward businesses for sustainable practices.
-They’re available for businesses that use low emission tools and machines, as well as businesses that reduce waste and contribute to sustainable initiatives.
+These grants are most often available for businesses that use low-emission tools and machines, as well as businesses that reduce waste or contribute to sustainable initiatives on a broader scale.

 • Use electric or hand-powered tools